-Construction commenced on the new ECFH building in Gros Islet.
-When completed towards the end of 2011 the premises will house Bank of Saint Lucia International (BOSLIL), and the Wealth & Asset Management division of Bank of Saint Lucia, as well as provide rental opportunities for external entities.
+Construction progressed on the new ECFH building in Gros Islet despite some scheduling setbacks with completion scheduled for June 2012.
+The new premises will house the Bank of Saint Lucia International (BOSLIL), the Wealth & Asset Management division of Bank of Saint Lucia, and ECFH Global Investment Solutions Limited.